Exiled-Team/EXILED/README.md

 </a>

-EXILED is a high-level plugin framework for SCP: Secret Laboratory servers.
+EXILED is a low-level plugin framework for SCP: Secret Laboratory servers.
 It offers an event system for developers to hook in order to manipulate or change game code, or implement their own functions.
-It also offers a high level API for developers to implement certain base game functionality.
 All EXILED events are coded with Harmony, meaning they require no direct editing of server Assemblies to function, which allows for two unique benefits.

  - Firstly, the entirety of the frameworks code can be freely published and shared, allowing developers to better understand *how* it works, as well as offer suggestions for adding to or changing it's features.